ncatlab/nlab-content/pages/4/3/0/1/1034/content.md

 # Axioms of universes #

-Just as [[ZFC]] and other material set theories may be augmented with axioms guaranteeing the existence of [[Grothendieck universe]]s, so may [[ETCS]] and other structural set theories may be augmented with axioms guaranteeing the existence of universes in the above sense.
+Just as [[ZFC]] and other material [[set theory|set theories]] may be augmented with axioms guaranteeing the existence of [[Grothendieck universe]]s, so may [[ETCS]] and other structural set theories be augmented with axioms guaranteeing the existence of universes in the above sense.
 For example, the counterpart of Grothendieck's axiom

 * For every set $s$ there exists a universe $U$ containing $s$, i.e. $s\in U$